How we'd make it better: Microsoft Teams

 Make the Video Chat and Audio Chat buttons into dropdowns that give users the option to call the whole group or just certain selected people.
 This frees the user from having to constantly create new group chats and avoid calling people who aren’t needed for a certain call.

-A Tab for Links
+A tab for links

 Links are shared very frequently in chats on Teams but finding a link someone posted days or weeks ago can be a challenge.